yasinmiran/LocalEGA-deploy-swarm-fork/README.md

 ## Purpose

 The `docker-template.yml` file can be used in two ways:
-1. Deploy LocalEGA locally as containers which can be used used for CI/CD testing in Github (the CEGA BROKER service is not included).
+1. Deploy LocalEGA locally as containers which can be used for CI/CD testing in Github (the CEGA BROKER service is not included).
 2. One can trim it down to a Public stack or a Private stack depending on what needs to be deployed.

 ## Development